Justina Jeffreys: Marriage

 In 1814, she married George Jeffreys in Tywyn.
 The couple had nine children, with one dying in infancy.
-In 1819, George began work on Glandyfi Castle, a Regency gothic mock castle overlooking the River Dyfi.
+About 1812, George began work on Glandyfi Castle, a Regency gothic mock castle overlooking the River Dyfi.

-Jeffreys was the inspiration for the character Anthelia in her friend Thomas Love Peacock's 1817 novel Melincourt.
+Jeffreys is said to have been the inspiration for the character Anthelia in her friend Thomas Love Peacock's 1817 novel Melincourt.
 She would later host Peacock's wedding to Jane Gryffydh at Glandyfi Castle in 1820.

 Death

 Jeffreys and her husband lived the rest of their lives at Glandyfi Castle on its completion.
 George Jeffreys died in 1868, while Justina died one year later in 1869.
 They were both buried at St Michael's, Eglwys Fach.